What is this for?

 What you should expect from us

-If your grant application is determined as successful, you will be sent a funding agreement, vendor form and any other necessary documents.
+If your grant application is successful, you will be sent a funding agreement, vendor form and any other necessary documents to complete and return to us.

 Once you have signed and returned the necessary documents and these have been acknowledged, you will be authorised to proceed with any works.